xerc/mac-install-guide/ruby/index-faq.md

 <details>
 <summary><h2>Should you install Ruby with rvm on a Mac?</h2></summary>
 <p>
-The Ruby Version Manager (rvm) has been a popular utility for installing and switching among Ruby versions for many years.
+The Ruby version Manager (rvm) has been a popular utility for installing and switching among Ruby versions for many years.
 It is still reliable and maintained.
 However, one of its most important features, the ability to create and switch among gemsets, is no longer needed since Bundler now ships with Ruby.
 For that reason, many Ruby developers now use chruby as a version manager in conjunction with the `ruby-install` utility (chruby is simpler than rvm and rbenv, the other popular Ruby version manager).
 If you are just switching among Ruby versions, try chruby.
 See <a href="/ruby/12.html">Install Ruby with chruby</a>.
 If you want to switch among versions of multiple languages, try asdf.
 See instructions to <a href="/ruby/5.html">install asdf with Mac Homebrew</a> and <a href="/ruby/6.html">install Ruby with asdf</a>.
 Asdf is popular among Rails developers (who must use Ruby, Node, and Yarn).
 </p>
 </details>